-On September 18, 2009, the Department of Energy issued a funding opportunity announcement (FOA) for the development of the conceptual design of the NGNP.
-On November 16, 2009, the Department received several applications that were evaluated by an independent review team of nuclear reactor professionals and by a federally staffed review panel that advised the selection official.
-The resulting selections were announced in March 2010 [INL 2010e].
-A cooperative agreement was put in place with the General Atomics (GA) team to perform conceptual-level design work for the NGNP Project based on the prismatic block reactor concept.
+On September 18, 2009, the DOE issued a funding opportunity announcement (FOA) for the development of the conceptual design of the NGNP.
+On November 16, 2009, DOE received several applications that were evaluated by an independent review team of nuclear reactor professionals and by a federally staffed review panel that advised the selection official.
+The resulting selections were announced in March 2010 (INL 2010e).
+A cooperative agreement was put in place with the GA team to perform conceptual-level design work for the NGNP project based on the prismatic block reactor concept.
 The GA team prepared a Conceptual Design Report containing a summary-level description of their 350-MW(t) Steam-Cycle Modular Helium Reactor (SC-MHR) Demonstration Plant.
-The SC-MHR has a nominal reactor outlet helium temperature of 725 °C and is designed to produce steam at 585 °C and 16.5 MPa at the exit of the steam generator [GA 2010].
+The SC-MHR has a nominal reactor outlet helium temperature of 725°C and is designed to produce steam at 585°C and 16.5 MPa at the exit of the SG.